RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 Proving damages can be such a burden that it makes litigation not worth the trouble.
-How does the screenwriter prove how she was injured when a producer stole her work and make a movie that lost money?
+How does the screenwriter prove how she was injured when a producer stole her work and made a movie that lost money?
 Timely registration enables the screenwriter to seek statutory damages instead, and the screenwriter could also seek attorneys fees and costs, making it more likely for an entertainment lawyer to take the case.
 [17 USC §505](http://www.copyright.gov/title17/92chap5.html#505).

 See also: [What are the benefits of registering a copyright?](https://law.freeadvice.com/intellectual_property/copyright_law/benefit_copyright_registration.htm)